College of Science and Health

 Empowering Mathematical Minds: Unveiling Benedictine University’s Mathematics Program

-Benedictine University’s mathematics program cultivates exceptional mathematical reasoning and problem-solving skills, guiding students towards a fulfilling career in the field.
+Benedictine University’s Mathematics program cultivates exceptional mathematical reasoning and problem-solving skills, guiding students toward a fulfilling career in the field.
 Our program is led by experienced faculty with doctoral degrees in diverse areas of mathematics, including applied mathematics, functional analysis, hyperbolic geometry, abstract algebra, biomathematics, and statistics.

 Our flexible curriculum empowers students to tailor their coursework to their passions and specific career aspirations.
 Whether embarking on a rigorous theoretical track in preparation for graduate studies or pursuing a career in business with a focus on statistics and financial modeling, our program provides the foundation for success in a wide range of mathematical fields.